MSeidelFed/KineticMSI/USAGE.md

                     ColSumNorm = FALSE)
 ```

-* The first function produces:
+* The function produces:

     * A file with the corrected M0s

     * A file with the corrected M1s

-    * A file with the M1 M0 ratios
+    * A file with the M1 / M0 ratios

     * A file with the M1 fraction relative to a steady state pool calculated only based on the sum of M1 + M0